-A joint venture is one of the preferred modes of entry into international business for businesses who do not mind sharing their brand, knowledge, and expertise.
+A joint venture is one of the preferred modes of entry into international business for companies who do not mind sharing their brand, knowledge, and expertise.

 Companies wishing to expand into overseas markets can form joint ventures with local businesses in the overseas location, wherein both joint venture partners share the rewards and risks associated with the business.

-For instance, foreign companies cannot have a 100 hundred per cent stake in broadcast content services, print media, multi-brand retailing, insurance, power exchange sectors and require to opt for a joint-venture route to enter the Indian market.
+For instance, foreign companies cannot have a 100 hundred percent stake in broadcast content services, print media, multi-brand retail, insurance, power exchange sectors and require to opt for a joint-venture route to enter the Indian market.

 Here is what’s the difference between a Licensing/Franchisee kind of a setup and a Joint Venture.